 Breanna "Bree" Stallings is North Carolina-native multi-media artist, illustrator, writer and activist.

 Bree graduated from Queens University of Charlotte in 2013 with a Bachelor Degree in Studio Art and Creative Writing.
-She resides near uptown Charlotte where she works as a painter, illustrator and muralist.
-Currently, she teaches adults and children intermediate and advanced drawing and painting techniques at her studio called the Learning Lab.
+She resides near uptown Charlotte where she creates work as a large-scale installation and public mural artist.

-Through the programs, curated art shows and fundraisers she has helped put on, Bree, alongside her creative team and partnerships with Project Art Aid, Behailu Academy, the Mecklenburg County Health Department, and many more have helped raised over $500,000 for furthering development in Charlotte's art and humanities scene.
+Through the programs, curated art shows and fundraisers she has helped put on, Bree, alongside her creative team and partnerships with Blumenthal Performing Arts Center, Project Art Aid, Behailu Academy, the Mecklenburg County Health Department, and many more have helped raised over $2,000,000 for furthering development in Charlotte's art and humanities scene.